-The 2022 winter-, spring- and summer-season fisheries in Tongue Point/South Channel harvested a total of 1,276 spring Chinook, which was 26% greater than the 2012-2021 average of 1,012 (Tables 20 and 30).
-Stock composition of the landings was estimated using VSI from 624 Chinook (49% of the Chinook landings) examined for fin marks and CWTs and the 108 CWTs collected.
-The estimated stock composition of the landings was 83.9% Select Area spring Chinook and 0% SAB fall Chinook, 10.4% upriver spring and summer Chinook (caught before June 15), 2.0% upper Columbia summer Chinook (after June 15), 1.6% Willamette River spring Chinook, and 2.1% CKLS-origin fish.
-Based on scale readings and CWT correction, the estimated age composition of the spring Chinook landings was 0.5% Age-3, 80.6% Age-4, 18.8% Age-5, and 0.2% age-6.
+The 2023 winter-, spring- and summer-season fisheries in Tongue Point/South Channel harvested a total of 2,224 spring Chinook, which is more than twice the 2013-2022 average of 1,089 fish (Tables 20 and 30).
+Stock composition of the landings was estimated using VSI from 860 Chinook (39% of the Chinook landed) examined for fin marks and CWTs and the 117 CWTs collected.
+The estimated stock composition of the landings was 86.8% spring Chinook and 0% SAB fall Chinook, 2.2% upriver spring Chinook, 0.7% upper Columbia River summer Chinook (caught after June 15), 8.4% Willamette River spring Chinook, and 2.0% CKLS-origin fish.
+Based on scale readings and CWT correction, the estimated age composition of the spring Chinook landings was 0.1% Age-3, 56.2% Age-4, 43.2% Age-5, and 0.5% age-6.

-2022 Deep River Winter/Spring Seasons
+2023 Deep River Winter/Spring Seasons

-For the second consecutive year winter fishing periods were set for the 2022 season in Deep River, following a hiatus that was in effect through 2016.
-This fishery was based on adult returns expected from sub-yearling spring Chinook released from Deep River net pens in 2018 and 2019.
-The winter season consisted of twenty-one 12-hour fishing periods on Monday, Wednesday, and Thursday nights from February 17 through March 18, then on Monday and Thursday nights from March 21 to April 15.
+For the third consecutive year, winter fishing periods were set for the 2023 season in Deep River, following a hiatus from 2018 through 2020.
+This fishery was based on the expectation of adult fish returning from sub-yearling spring Chinook released from Deep River net pens in 2019 and 2020.
+Deep River winter and spring seasons are largely concurrent with Blind/Knappa Slough and Tongue Point/South Channel.
+The winter season consisted of twenty-one 12-hour fishing periods on Sunday, Tuesday, and Thursday nights from February 16 through March 17, and on Monday and Thursday nights from March 20 to April 14.
+Like Blind/Knappa Slough and Tongue Point/South Channel, winter periods were shifted to create more time between periods during the first several weeks of the season.
+The last three periods, from April 6 to 13, were expanded from 12-hour to 15-hour periods in-season.
+There were 36 fish caught during winter season, which was 63% of the recent-year (2010-17, 2021-22) average of 58 fish.